**This article is continuously updated with the latest developments.

 As of Wednesday (22 July), the Czech Republic reported 14,324 confirmed COVID-19 cases, which is 153 more than the day before.
 Since the start of the pandemic, there have been 360 deaths and more than 8,918 recoveries.

 The number of cyber incidents increased by one-third during the COVID-19 pandemic in the Czech Republic, said Karel Řehka, director of the Czech National Cyber and Information Security Agency (NCISA) during a Security Conference held on Thursday (25 June) in Prague.

 About half of these cases involved data encryption through blackmailing programs (ransomware), the director added.

 According to Řehka, the Czech Republic has so far been lucky to avoid being hit by serious global cyberattacks and other incidents but he cautioned that “it will not last forever.”

 In his view, the pandemic was useful in drawing the attention of managers and politicians to the issue of cybersecurity, as hospitals in Czechia are often targeted by cyberattacks.

-Meanwhile, the Czech government removed on 5 June all travel restrictions between the Czech Republic, Austria, Germany and Hungary, Czech Prime Minister Andrej Babiš announced on 4 June.
+On 5 June, the Czech government removed all travel restrictions between the Czech Republic, Austria, Germany and Hungary, Czech Prime Minister Andrej Babiš announced on 4 June.
 When it comes to Slovakia, travel restrictions between the two countries were removed at midnight on 4 June and those travelling were obliged to undergo a two-week quarantine or show a negative COVID-19 test upon return.